Botswana Self Drive Itinerary: A Safari to Remember

 We began our self-drive experience in South Africa and then crossed into Botswana at the Stockpoort / Parr’s Halt Border.
 Locals advised us to use this border crossing as it would be less busy than the Groblersbrug / Martins Drift Border Crossing.

-[Note that you can’t take animal products into Botswana at the border.
-This includes dairy products and they also restrict fresh fruit and vegetables.]
+Visitor Tip: You can’t take animal products into Botswana at the border.
+This includes dairy products, and they also restrict fresh fruit and vegetables.

 1. South Africa: Matamba Bush Camp – Tau Camp

-Matamba Bush Camp is nestled in the Waterberg region of the Limpopo province in South Africa and is the perfect stopover on your way to Botswana if you are coming from that direction.
+Matamba Bush Camp is nestled in the Waterberg region of the Limpopo province in South Africa.
+If you are coming from that direction, it is the perfect stopover on your way to Botswana.

-The camp is unfenced so the game, which includes Sable, Livingstone Eland, Nyala, and Giraffe wander the woodlands around you.
+The camp is unfenced, so the game, including Sable, Livingstone eland, Nyala, and Giraffe, wanders the woodlands around you.
 In the morning, we were lucky to have a giraffe wander by while we were eating breakfast.

-One of the highlights of our stay was the absolutely amazing outdoor bathrooms at Matamba.
-It was the most luxurious and incredible ablution that we encountered on our trip.
+One of the highlights of our stay was the amazing outdoor bathrooms at Matamba.
+They were the most luxurious and incredible ablution facilities we encountered on our trip.

-There is also a plunge pool at Matamba Camp, which was the perfect place to cool down as we were travelling in mid-January with temperatures in the high 30s.
+There was also a plunge pool at Matamba Camp, the perfect place to cool down in mid-January with temperatures in the high 30s.

-If you enjoy walking, there are lots of walking trails signposted and you are also given a booklet with trail maps when you arrive.
+If you enjoy walking, many trails are signposted, and you are also given a booklet with trail maps when you arrive.

 2. Day 1 African Ranches River Camp, Botswana

-The first stop on our Botswana self-drive itinerary was African Ranches River Camp.
+The African Ranches River Camp was the first stop on our Botswana self-drive itinerary.

 Nestled along the banks of the Limpopo River, the camp is surrounded by mature shady trees.
-The branches above us teemed with birdlife and we spent a good deal of time watching a busy family of Woodland Kingfishers flit to and fro.
+The branches above us teemed with birdlife, and we spent much time watching a busy family of Woodland Kingfishers flit to and fro.

 If you stay here, keep a keen eye out for vervet monkeys.
 Although funny to watch their antics, they are very quick and surprisingly cunning.
 So keep all food out of sight and car doors closed when they’re around.
 One tried getting through a small gap in our wound-down car window!

-When we arrived at camp, the toilets were locked but this was resolved when someone came to put the donkey (water heater) on to heat the showers, late afternoon.
+When we arrived at camp, the toilets were locked, but this was resolved when someone came to turn on the donkey (water heater) to heat the showers late afternoon.

 After the impressive toilets of Matamba, this small toilet block was disappointing.
 However, along with the army of giant ants parading up and down the shower, there was hot water.
-This, we would later learn, isn’t a given in Botswana campsites.
+We would later learn this isn’t a given in Botswana campsites.

 The campsite is in a fantastic location and is particularly good for birdwatchers.
 In mid-January there were plenty of flies and flying bugs around, probably because we were so close to the river, so we had to be vigilant in keeping the fly screens closed.